-Head Start is available for children aged 3 – 5 whose parent(s) meet income limits.
+Head Start is available for children ages 3 – 5 from families who meet income limits.
 Children in foster care, homeless children, and children from families receiving public assistance (TANF or SSI) are eligible regardless of income.

 Early Head Start is available for infants and toddlers under age 3 whose parent(s) meet income limits and for pregnant women who meet income limits.
-Children in foster care, homeless children, and children from families receiving public assistance (TANF or SSI) are eligible regardless of income.
+Children in foster care, children experiencing homelessness, and children from families receiving public assistance (TANF or SSI) are eligible regardless of income.

 How can I apply?

-Your community’s Head Start or Early Head Start office can help you with understanding local requirements for enrolling your child.
-They will answer questions, provide you with required forms, and tell you what documents you should bring with you to apply.
+Your community’s Head Start or Early Head Start office can help with understanding local requirements for enrolling your child.
+They will answer questions, provide the required forms, and list what documents to bring when applying.

 Due to limited government funding, there are not enough spaces for all eligible children.
 If there is not a space for you and your child at this time, ask the program to put your family on the waiting list.